Polarbear541/mybbatically/readme.txt

 Then MyBBatically will appear on the sidebar in the Tools section of your ACP.

 Permissions:
 MyBBatically allows you to specify which admins can upgrade the board.
-To allow a specific admin to upgrade the board, navigate to ACP > Users & Groups > Admin Permissions (whichever admin you wish to allow/disallow to upgrade the board) > Tools & Maintenance > Allowed to updgrade board?
+To allow a specific admin to upgrade the board, navigate to ACP > Users & Groups > Admin Permissions (whichever admin you wish to allow/disallow to upgrade the board) > Tools & Maintenance > Allowed to upgrade board?
 You can set this to 'Yes' or 'No' for whichever admins you wish (default is no, super admins will ignore this and be able to upgrade the board regardless).

 Using MyBBatically: